ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-james-wheelock.md

 {{% fig "staten-island/RDC/rdcpr-james2" "800" /%}}

-The name "Wheelock" seems to be a very significant clue, as the tradition among the Mills was to reuse a relatively small number of names repeatedly through the generations, yet Wheelock is unique as far as I know.
-(Horace's middle name Franklin is rare, but not unique, in the Mills genealogy.)
-This is apparently a surname, likely of someone from either Staten Island or Hempstead, but as yet, I cannot link someone with this name to the Mills.

-Note several bounding dates for James' birth and death: he was presumably born sometime after Edward and Mary Ann married on 29 Dec 1850, and presumably died between the date of his baptism, 31 Jul 1857 , and before the United States Federal Census recorded on 19 Jun 1860 which includes the entire Mills family except James.
+Note several bounding dates for James' birth and death: he was presumably born sometime after Edward and Mary Ann married on 29 Dec 1850, and presumably died between the date of his baptism, 31 Jul 1857, and before the United States Federal Census recorded on 19 Jun 1860 which includes the entire Mills family except James.
 As yet, I have not found the Mills family in the 1850 United States Federal Census or the 1855 New York State Census, but I suspect that he was born after the 1855 census.

 {{% fig "census/census-1860-us" "800" /%}}